 Producer Equity Program (PEP)

 The Producer Equity program provides a direct payment of funds to producers of eligible low-budget Australian documentaries, equal to 20 per cent of the approved budget.
-The payment is available in conjunction with any other Screen Australia documentary production funding.
+The payment is available with or without other Screen Australia documentary production funding.

 Projects are not assessed beyond establishing eligibility.

-The program is administered by Screen Australia’s Documentary Unit, and is subject to Screen Australia’s Terms of Trade (section 1 only).
+The program is administered by Screen Australia’s Documentary Unit, and is subject to Screen Australia’s Terms of Trade eligibility requirements (section 1 only).

 To be eligible, a project must: